wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 distribution ultimately depend on the content of your prompt, and it's very likely that you need to adjust the hyperparameters a little bit based on that.

-Once you've written a good quality prompt, may want to keep it around for longer.
+Once you've written a good quality prompt, you may want to keep it around for longer.
 For this it's nice to have some sort of templating system in place.
 Let's take a look at what Semantic Kernel has to offer.

 {#prompt-templates}
-## Using Prompt Templates for Reusability
+## Writing Prompt Templates for Reusability

 Writing your prompts inline with other C# code is never a good plan.
 It's hard to read, hard to maintain, and you can't reuse it.
 That's why Semantic Kernel offers a way to